mph-/lcapy/doc/circuits.rst

 does not perform DC analysis although this can achieved to some extent by using Lcapy to convert a circuit to a DC model.
-Alternatively, a Laplace analysis can be performed provided the initial conditions are specified to avoid a transient reponse at :math:`t=0`.
+Alternatively, a Laplace analysis can be performed provided the initial conditions are specified to avoid a transient response at :math:`t=0`.

 AC analysis